brown-ccv/react-volume-viewer/README.md

   controlsVisible: PropTypes.bool,

   /** Array of models loaded into aframe REQUIRED
    *    colorMap: Object containing the path to the current color image applied to the model.
-REQUIRED
    *      name: Common name of the color map REQUIRED
    *      path: Path to the color map source image REQUIRED
    *    colorMaps: Array of possible color maps for the model